-Red Onion Entertainment is a Full Service Event Company that has over 25 plus years experience in various fields like Headline Entertainment, Event Management, Advertising, Public Relations, Corporate Marketing, Sales, Research Support, Communications, Design and Project Management.
-As a boutique full service entertainment company .We provide “Big Company” results with the attention to detail of a smaller company.
+Red Onion Entertainment is a Full Service Event Company that has over 25 plus years experience in various fields including Headline Entertainment, Event Management, Advertising, Public Relations, Corporate Marketing, Sales, Research Support, Communications, Design and Project Management.
+As a boutique full service entertainment company, we provide “Big Company” results with the attention to detail of a smaller company.
 Our creative, professionally trained staff is the perfect extension to your planning team.
 Each event is expertly tailored to meet the needs and our goal is to be your strategic partner to ensure that your event is executed flawlessly.

-Red Onion Entertainment is a Full service Entertainment Company working on your behalf, acts only as an entertainment broker/producer for corporate functions, private engagements and special events and does not claim or represent itself as the exclusive booking agent, booking agency or management of any artist on this website.
+Red Onion Entertainment is a Full service Entertainment Company working on your behalf, acting only as an entertainment broker/producer for corporate functions, private engagements and special events.
+We will not claim or represent itself as the exclusive booking agent, booking agency or management of any artist, we will just provide the best comprehensive experience possible to best serve you

 The Red Onion Saloon is a two-story, early 20th century, brick and stucco building in the Central Business District, near the area once known as Black Storyville.
 The structure represents an early honky-tonk where early jazz was played.
 Historically, the first floor served as a bar while the second story was used as a commercial dance hall.
 The Red Onion had a reputation as a tough establishment, known for gambling and “out of-town women” from the Illinois Central railroad station across the street.
 Describing the Red Onion, Alfred Williams was quoted by Lee Collins as saying, “you can cut the funk in this place with a knife.”
 Leading musicians associated with the honky-tonk included Lee Collins, Johnny Dodds, Jelly Roll Morton, and Lorenzo Tio.
 In 1924, Clarence Williams, a New Orleans songwriter, publisher, promoter, and pianist, organized a New York recording session with a group he named the Red Onion Jazz Babies, in honor of this notorious dive.
 The band included Louis Armstrong and Sidney Bechet, who had both played in the Red Onion.
 Williams also wrote “Red Onion Blues.”